Ishu93/Lake_Gregory/README.md

 This file contains the General Lake Model (GLM) for Lake Gregory, Nuwara Eliya, Sri Lanka.
 Sensitivity analysis, met data, calibrated parameters, and R code for running the model.
 <sub>General Lake Model (GLM) Version 3.1.1 was used in this study.</sub>

-**Landsat Surface Tempurature data could found at following Zendo Link** https://doi.org/10.5281/zenodo.17847475
+**Landsat Surface Temperature data can be found at the following Zendo Link** https://doi.org/10.5281/zenodo.17847475